probil/v-mask/README.md

 ### Custom placeholders
-While default placeholders are easy to use and straightforward in reality we have to deal with more complex cases where validation can be a bit more complex and unpredictable.
+While default placeholders are easy to use and straightforward, in reality we have to deal with more complex cases where validation can be tricky and unpredictable.
 In such cases it makes sense to define custom placeholders specific to the project or the domain.

 To define them you should pass them as an object while installing plugin.
 Where:
 * `key` is the character in a mask